simmons-tech/sdb/README.md

  followed by `source PATH_TO_YOUR_VENV/bin/activate`. `PATH_TO_YOUR_VENV` can be anywhere on your machine; note that venv paths cannot contain spaces.
 Make sure the Python version in this venv satisfies the requirements above.
 5. Run `pip install -r requirements.txt`.
 This installs the Python packages required for the backend server.
-6. Run `python manage.py makemigrations` and then `python manage.py migrate`.
+6. Run `python manage.py makemigrations` and then `python manage.py migrate --run-sync`.
 This initializes an empty sqlite3 database.
 Run `python manage.py createsuperuser` and follow the instructions.
 This creates an account with the given username and password that can be used to log into the site with.
 7. Run `python manage.py setadmin YOUR_USERNAME` where `YOUR_USERNAME` was the username you used in the previous